onfido/onfido-android-sdk/README.md

 ### Onfido Android Process - Custom Application Class

-**Note**: You can skip this step if you don't have any custom application class.
+**Note**: You can skip this step if you do not have any custom application class.

 **Note**: Following the release of [version 17.0.0](https://documentation.onfido.com/sdk/android/migration/#no--1700---1800), the Android SDK runs in a separate process.
 This means that when the SDK gets started, a new application instance will be created.
 To prevent re-executing the initializations you have in the Android application class, you can use the `isOnfidoProcess` extension function and return from `onCreate` as shown below.